openmls/openmls/book/src/user_manual/create_key_package.md

 - `ciphersuites: &[CiphersuiteName]`: A list of ciphersuites supported by the client.
 - `extensions: Vec<Extensions>`: A list of supported extensions.

-Clients must specify at least one cipher suite and not advertise ciphersuites they do not support.
+Clients must specify at least one ciphersuite and not advertise ciphersuites they do not support.

 Clients should specify all extensions they support.
 Mandatory extensions, like the `LifetimeExtension` can be specified here with specific values.
 Mandatory extensions are created on the fly with default values if no extensions are specified.
 See the documentation of extensions for more details.